 This iron emits roughly 22 grams of steam per minute from 23 steam holes.
 While this is far from the lowest performer, it is still quite a bit below our top performers, placing it somewhere in the middle of the pack.
 The lower steam output and the minimal number of holes are most likely why this iron struggles with deep creases from folds.

 Ease of Use

-We paid special attention to the cord, handling, and filling of each steam iron.
+We paid special attention to each steam iron's cord, handling, and filling.
 The SpeedHeat is not a hassle to us, but there is a lot of room for improvement in this category — most notably, its wonky cord.
 Due to its general shape, there is no good way to coil it securely.
 The base of the iron under the soleplate is convex, which encourages the cord to slip off, regardless of how tightly you wrap it.

 The handle is comfortable, and the rubbery finish on top helps improve the grip.
-It would be more comfortable if it had a smoother edge transition, though.
+However, it would be more comfortable if it had a smoother edge transition.
 The soleplate shape is nothing to write home about, but the pointy nose is still narrow enough for most detail work.
 The large fill hole, paired with a lid that folds completely out of the way, makes filling the SpeedHeat easy.
 However, you need to have decent aim because there is no funnel, which can lead to spillage if you're not careful.

 With a name like SpeedHeat, one can only assume that this iron can heat up fast.
-Indeed, the name is not a misnomer — this iron performs extremely well in this category.
+Indeed, the name is not a misnomer — this iron performs extremely well in this metric.

-Within just five minutes, the average soleplate temperature was a whopping 345 degrees Fahrenheit.
+The average soleplate temperature was a whopping 345 degrees Fahrenheit within just five minutes.
 Not only does the SpeedHeat heat up quickly and efficiently, but the soleplate temperature is more consistent than some of the other competitors.
 There was only a difference of 51 degrees between the hottest and coolest spots on the soleplate.

 — Michelle Powell and Hayley Thomas